The Hidden People

-The Hidden People is a historical fantasy and horror novel by English writer Alison Littlewood, first published in the United Kingdom in October 2016 by Jo Fletcher Books.
-It is based on the 1895 incident in Tipperary, Ireland where Bridget Cleary was burnt alive by her husband who believed she was a fairy changeling.
+The Hidden People is a historical fantasy and horror novel by English writer Alison Littlewood, first published in October 2016 in the United Kingdom by Jo Fletcher Books.
+It is based on the 1895 incident in County Tipperary, Ireland, where Bridget Cleary was burnt alive by her husband, who believed she was a fairy changeling.

 The Hidden People generally received positive reviews from critics.
 The book was nominated for the 2017 British Fantasy Society August Derleth Award.
 It was also nominated for the 2017 Dragon Awards, but the nomination was withdrawn at Littlewood's request.

 Plot introduction

-While visiting the Great Exhibition in London in 1851, Albie meets Lizzie, his rural cousin from northern England for the first time.
+While visiting the Great Exhibition in London in 1851, Albie meets Lizzie, his rural cousin from northern England, for the first time.
 They only spend a few hours together at the event, but during that time he falls in love with her.
 He does not see or hear from her again, and in 1862 Albie's father tells him that Lizzie had been burnt to death by her husband.
 Albie, who is now married to Helena and living in London, is horrified that anyone could do such a terrible thing to his cousin.
 Albie learns that Jeremy, Lizzie's husband, believed that his wife had been abducted by fairies and replaced with a changeling.

 Albie is determined to get to the bottom of what happened to Lizzie and travels to the village of Halfoak in Yorkshire where she had lived.
 He finds a community steeped in superstition and believing in fairies and changelings.
 He discovers that Lizzie has not even been buried yet, and that her charred remains are stored in a washhouse.
 Helena arrives unexpectedly to support her husband and attends a funeral Albie has organised for his cousin.
 None of the locals attend.

 Albie and Helena move into Lizzie's now vacant cottage.
-Albie struggles to find the answers he wants, and refuses to believe in the creatures that the villagers say inhabit a fairy mound near to the cottage.
-But Albie keeps experiencing strange events that makes him wonder whether there is some truth to all this "fairy nonsense".
+Albie struggles to find the answers he wants, and refuses to believe in the creatures that the villagers say inhabit a fairy mound near the cottage.
+But Albie keeps experiencing strange events that make him wonder whether there is some truth to all this "fairy nonsense".
 When Albie sees Helena start to behave strangely and not being herself, he questions whether she really is his wife.